gflze/CSGO-ZE-Configs/README.md

 {
 	"config" <- OPTIONAL
 	{
 		"MultBoss"		"" //Does the map have two breakables/bosses at once?
+Useful to track 2 bosshp at once.
 1 for enable.
 		"HitMarkerOnly"		"" //Only shows HitMarkers + BossDamage Ranking.
 Useful for maps with built-in BossHud.
 1 for enable.
 	}
 	"0"